This roasted cauliflower and red pepper soup is rounded off with huge homemade garlic croutons.

 Although I made this roasted cauliflower and red pepper soup when the weather was a little cooler, I personally feel you can’t go wrong with good soup even during warm summer months.
 Especially when the soup is quick, simple and budget-friendly (checking off three huge ticks for me).

 Even better still is how adaptable this recipe is.
-I used cream, bacon and made my own massive garlicky croutons, but all of these are entirely optional, depending on how healthy or low fat you’d like the soup to be.
+I used cream, bacon and made my own massive garlicky croutons (why go small when you go can big?).
+All these are entirely optional, depending on how healthy or low fat you’d like the soup to be.
 Just adjust to your own preferences and you’re good to go.

 Although it takes a little more time and effort, roasting the cauliflower and other veggies really does add a delicious dimension to the flavours, and the crispy bacon and croutons are simply the finishing touches.

 The measurements below made soup to feed a family of four.

 - 1 onion (into chunks)

 - 3 cloves garlic (whole)

 - 2 tablespoons olive oil

 - 1/4 teaspoon oregano